stevezhangzA/nash-chain-of-thought/README.md

 ### We list severl un-controllabel factors:

-- We find that any LLM has their own features, such that once giving some prompt, llama3 can direct answer the question, but Mistral-Instruct (7B) requires pre-defined trigger.
+- We find that any LLM has their own features, such that once giving some prompt, llama3 can direct answer the question, but Mistral-Instruct (7B) requires pre-defined trigger to guide to deliver the final answer.
 -